-FRCOG‘s Administration and Regional Services staff provides administrative services and program oversight of the FRCOG.
+FRCOG‘s Administration and Regional Services staff provide administrative services and program oversight of the FRCOG.
 The staff is funded through a combination of the voluntary assessment paid by FRCOG member towns and administrative fees paid by programs and grants.
 Administration and Regional Services staff also works on special projects that have been identified by our advisory boards, by staff, or by legislators.
 In general, the projects either do not have grant funding or have grant funding that requires a match that can be met by administrative staff involvement.
 Special projects are assessed to be important to the whole region or to a majority of member towns, either directly or indirectly.

 The FRCOG is proud to support the work of the Opioid Task Force, a regional coalition focused on increasing treatment options and reducing opioid abuse.
 FRCOG staff coordinate the work of the Healthcare Solutions Subcommittee, a partnership of local healthcare, treatment, and recovery representatives.
 Click here for information about the Safe Prescriber Pledge, a project of the Committee.
 FRCOG’s Partnership For Youth, through its Communities That Care Coalition, is the prevention partner of the Task Force.
 PFY supports implementation of comprehensive prevention curricula in local schools, as well as data-gathering on youth risk and protective factors.

 - Development of regional fire standard operating guidelines (SOGs) and a library of local standard operating guidelines in partnership with the Franklin County Fire Chiefs Association.
 Shared Standard Operating Guidelines and Library